exasol/azure-data-factory-functions/doc/user_guide.md

 ### Zip Deployment using the Azure Portal and Azure CLI:

-Setting everything up in the azure portal:
+Setting everything up in the Azure portal:

-Navigate to the azure portal and log in if you haven't done so yet: [Microsoft Azure](https://portal.azure.com/#home)
+Navigate to the Azure portal and log in if you haven't done so yet: [Microsoft Azure](https://portal.azure.com/#home)

 On the dashboard, click on 'Create a resource'.